Parallel Order-Based Core Maintenance in Dynamic Graphs: Parallel Core Maintenance

-\paragraph{Algorithm.} The detailed steps of \texttt{RemoveEdge}$_p$ are shown in Algorithm \ref{alg:p-edgeremove}.
+The steps of \texttt{RemoveEdge}$_p$ are shown in Algorithm \ref{alg:p-edgeremove}.
 We introduce several new data structures.
-First, the queue $R_p$ is privately used by worker $p$ and cannot be accessed by other workers without synchronization (line 2).
+First, the queue $R_p$ is privately used by worker $p$, which cannot be accessed by other workers and synchronization is not necessary (line 2).
 Second, each worker $p$ adopts a set $A_p$ to record all the visited vertices $w' \in w.\adj$ to avoid repeatedly revisiting $w' \in w.\adj$ again.
-Third, each vertex $v\in V$ has a status $v.t$ with four possible values: \begin{itemize} [noitemsep,topsep=0pt, leftmargin=*] \item[-] $v.t = 2$ means $v$ is ready to be propagated (line 22). \item[-] $v.t = 1$ means $v$ is been propagated by the inner for-loop (lines 11 - 14). \item[-] $v.t = 3$ means $v$ has to be propagated again by the inner for-loop (lines 11 - 14), as some vertices $v.\adj$ have core numbers decreased by other workers. \item[-] $v.t = 0$ means $v$ is just initialized or already propagated (line 33). \end{itemize}
+Third, each vertex $v\in V$ has a status $v.t$, which has four possible values: \begin{itemize} \item $v.t = 2$ means $v.\core$ is off by 1 add will be propagated by adding to $R_p$.
+Note that, the $v.\core = K -1$ and $v.t=2$ have to be executed atomically (line 22), as two values indicate one status.
+It can be simplify implemented by \texttt{CAS} lock, and the efficiency not likely to be affected since the operations in line 22 are short and quick. \item $v.t = 1$ means $v$ is being propagated by the inner for-loop (lines 11 - 14). \item $v.t = 3$ means $v$ has to be checked again since some vertices $v.\adj$ have core numbers decreased by other workers. \item $v.t = 0$ means $v$ is just initialized or already propagated. \end{itemize}